Challenges for $\Lambda$CDM: An update: Hubble tension

 \subsection{Theoretical models}

-A wide range of models have been used to address the $H_0$ tension by introducing additional degrees of freedom to $\Lambda$CDM model where additional parameters are allowed to vary such as quintessence \cite{Fujii:1982ms,Ford:1987de,Wetterich:1987fm,Ratra:1987rm,Chiba:1997ej,Ferreira:1997au,Ferreira:1997hj,Copeland:1997et,Caldwell:1997ii,Zlatev:1998tr,Tsujikawa:2013fta}, in which a scalar field plays the role of dark energy or modified gravity \cite{EspositoFarese:2000ij,Amendola:2006we,Fay:2007uy,Nojiri:2006su,Perivolaropoulos:2005yv,Boisseau:2000pr}, in which General Relativity is modified on cosmological scales.
+A wide range of models have been used to address the $H_0$ tension by introducing additional degrees of freedom to $\Lambda$CDM model where additional parameters are allowed to vary such as quintessence \citep{Fujii:1982ms,Ford:1987de,Wetterich:1994bg,Wetterich:1987fm,Ratra:1987rm,Chiba:1997ej,Ferreira:1997au,Ferreira:1997hj,Copeland:1997et,Caldwell:1997ii,Zlatev:1998tr,Tsujikawa:2013fta,Scherrer:2022umm,Steinhardt:1999nw,Liddle:1998xm}, in which a scalar field plays the role of dark energy or modified gravity \citep{EspositoFarese:2000ij,Amendola:2006we,Fay:2007uy,Nojiri:2006su,Perivolaropoulos:2005yv,Boisseau:2000pr}, in which General Relativity is modified on cosmological scales \citep[see][for a review]{Copeland:2006wr,Bamba:2012cp}.

-The extensions of $\Lambda$CDM model which can be used to resolve the Hubble constant $H_0$ tension fall into two categories: models with late time and models with early time modification (in the epoch before the recombination) (for a review, see Refs. \cite{Verde:2019ivm,DiValentino:2021izs}).
+The extensions of $\Lambda$CDM model which can be used to resolve the Hubble constant $H_0$ tension fall into two categories: models with late time and models with early time modification (in the epoch before the recombination) \citep[see][for a review]{Verde:2019ivm,DiValentino:2021izs,Schoneberg:2021qvd}.